bwbeach/hello-tornado/README.md

    a. add a job to build the docker image
    a. add a step to run `test-image.sh` on the new image
    a. add a step to push the image to the [docker.com repository](https://hub.docker.com/repository/docker/bwbeach/hello-tornado).
+1. Deploy to Google Cloud Run, using [their instructions](https://codelabs.developers.google.com/codelabs/cloud-run-deploy)